rtfenter/Schema-Evolution-Impact-Analyzer/README.md

 ## Status

 MVP is implemented and active.
-The first version will focus on **structural and behavioral change detection**, providing a clear impact graph for v1 → v2 changes without becoming a full enterprise schema registry.
+This prototype will focus on **structural and behavioral change detection**, providing a clear impact graph for v1 → v2 changes without becoming a full enterprise schema registry.

 ---

 ## Local Use

-Everything will run client-side.
+Everything runs client-side.

 To run locally (once the prototype is implemented):